Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Pair production of vector-like quark at NLO+PS accuracy

 The invariant mass distribution of the VLQ pair is shown on the top panels of Figure \ref{fig_invMass_5} for BP1.
 The differential K-factor is shown in the middle panel.
 Invariant mass distribution peaks around 1800 GeV, and the differential K-factor is almost flat around the peak.
-The bottom panel shows the envelope of the factorization and renormalization scale uncertainties.
+The bottom panels show the envelope of the factorization and renormalization scale uncertainties.
 The red solid and dashed lines show the width of the scale uncertainty for NLO+PS, while the blue solid and dashed lines show the LO+PS scale uncertainties.
 We can see that both LO+PS and NLO+PS results are stable, but the NLO+PS result has much-reduced scale uncertainty.
-Although these are figurative findings because $\Psi$ decay is not taken into account, they demonstrate the need to do $\mathcal{O}(\alpha_s)$ corrections on the pair production channels to predict the production rate and lower scale uncertainty.
+Although these are figurative findings because the decay of $\Psi$ is not considered, they demonstrate the need to do $\mathcal{O}(\alpha_s)$ corrections on the pair production channels for more accurate prediction of the total cross section, differential distribution of various variables, and lower scale uncertainty.